sharhar/vkdispatch/docs/tutorials/context_system.rst

 Initialization and Context Creation
 ==============

-..
-This page is now its own HTML file

 In vkdispatch, all operations are handled by a global context object which keeps track of things behind the scenes.
 By default, any function call into the vkdispatch API (aside from the vd.shader decorator) invokes the creation of a context with default settings.
+This means that **this page can be skipped if you have no need to customize context parameters.**

-However, you can also control the context creation process for on of many reasons:
+However, you can control the context creation process for one of many reasons:

 * To utlize more than one device or queue, for full control over GPU resources
 * To enable debugging features such as printing to stdout from shaders